Skip to main content

 Progress, be it political, social, or technological, is unavoidable.
 Progress isn’t always linear—humanity can and has taken steps backward through history—but on a large enough scale, it’s proven inevitable.

 With each major societal and technological milestone comes sweeping and sometimes unexpected change.
 Consider the horse trade during the early 20th century, as the automobile began to replace the horse-drawn carriage.
-The obvious impact would be fewer horses, fewer stables, less work for farriers and saddle makers.
+The obvious impact would be fewer horses, fewer stables, and less work for farriers and saddle makers.
 But what about the impact on agriculture?
 Demand for hay plummets at the same time as gas-driven tractors emerge, greatly improving productive output.
 How did this knock-on effect shape the decades to come?

 We are in the midst of another transformative technological event: the emergence of generative AI.
 We’ve discussed many ways that AI has impacted B2B marketing, from SEO to market research and web development.
-Today, let’s take a big picture look at AI, its current and future roles in sales, operations, and marketing, and the possible impacts it will have on other areas of the economy.
+Today, let’s take a big-picture look at AI, its current and future roles in sales, operations, and marketing, and the possible impacts it will have on other areas of the economy.

 What is AI?
 Defining AI in the context of B2B business operations

 There can be some confusion when talking about what we broadly refer to as AI.
 We know that AI means “artificial intelligence,” but we also know that today’s AI isn’t quite intelligent.
 A tool like ChatGPT doesn’t understand the answers it provides.
-Under the hood it’s like an extremely powerful autocomplete, regurgitating information without any true analysis.
+Under the hood, it’s like an extremely powerful autocomplete, regurgitating information without any true analysis.

 The science fiction version of AI is commonly referred to as “AGI” or “Artificial General Intelligence.”
 The tools we have now are both “unintelligent,” meaning they lack any understanding or sense of self, and “domain specific,” meaning they cannot perform adequately outside of a narrow range of applications.